 Day 21.
 Ngorongoro Crater Accommodation.
-Ngorongoro Camp.Rising with the sun, we drive out of the plains, game driving en-route to view the wildlife in this haven including leopard, lions, cheetahs, elephants, hippo and numerous antelope species.
+Simba Camp, Ngorongoro Crater.Rising with the sun, we drive out of the plains, game driving en-route to view the wildlife in this haven including leopard, lions, cheetahs, elephants, hippo and numerous antelope species.
 After lunch, we ascend the outer wall of the Ngorongoro Crater and spend the night camping on the rim.
 At 326 square kilometres, the Ngorongoro is Africa’s largest intact caldera and a World Heritage Site.

 Day 22.
 Ngorongoro Crater to Arusha Highlights.
 Ngorongoro Crater, Tanzania.
 Accommodation.
 Meserani Snake Park.Waking early, we board our 4x4 vehicle with our eagle-eyed driver at the wheel and descend the steep dirt road into the crater for a morning of game driving in this spectacular wildlife haven.

 Day 23.
 Arusha to Bagamoyo Highlights.
 Bagamoyo, Tanzania.
 Accommodation.
 Firefly Camp.Today we travel south via Moshi and the Pare and Usambara Mountain ranges to Bagamoyo.
 If the weather is clear we may gain a view of the magnificent snow-capped Mount Kilimanjaro, Africa’s highest peak (5895m).